letsdothis2003/AI-Generated-Image-Detector/Readme.md

 ## Overview

 This project explores how machine learning models learn to interpret images.
 The goal is to build a system that can detect and classify different types of visual data.
 So far, we used HOG(Histogram of Oriented Gradients) Features, PCA(Principal Component Analysis) , and SVM(Support Vector Machine) for our initial stage.
-Currently, we are working towards working with YCbCr, Local Contrast Pattenrs(LCP), Gray‑Level Co‑Occurrence Matrix(GLCM) and general Spatial domain and analysis techniques.
+After we launched the Streamlit app, we are working towards working with YCbCr, Local Contrast Pattenrs(LCP), Gray‑Level Co‑Occurrence Matrix(GLCM) and general Spatial domain/analysis techniques.

 ### Objectives
 - Detect faces in static images